aishmoitra/Python_Projects/amazon_price_tracker/README.md

-# Stock Trading News Alert using APIs - Documentation
+# Amazon Price Tracker using Telegram Bot - Documentation

-This project is a simple Telegram bot that sends stock price alerts along with the latest news articles using the NewsAPI and Yahoo Finance.
-It notifies users when a specific stock’s price changes significantly and provides them with the latest news articles related to that stock.
+This project is a simple Python script that tracks the price of a product on Amazon and sends a price drop alert via Telegram when the price drops below a specified threshold.

 ## Features

-- **Stock Price Monitoring**: Monitors a specific stock for significant price changes (e.g., greater than 5%).
-- **Latest News**: Fetches the latest news articles for the stock using the NewsAPI.
+- **Price Monitoring**: Tracks the price of a product on Amazon.
-- **Telegram Notifications**: Sends notifications to the user via Telegram, including stock price alerts and news articles.
+- **Telegram Notifications**: Sends price drop notifications to the user via Telegram.
+- **Price Threshold**: Allows you to set a target price.
+When the price drops below this threshold, a message is sent to your Telegram.

 ## How It Works

-1. **Fetch Stock Data**: The bot fetches stock data using the Yahoo Finance library and calculates the percentage change in price between the previous two days.
-2. **Check Price Change**: If the price change is more than 5%, the bot proceeds to fetch the latest news articles for the stock.
-3. **Send Alerts**: The bot sends a message with the stock price alert and the latest news articles to the user via Telegram.
+1. **Fetch Amazon Data**: The script sends a request to Amazon to fetch the page content for a given product URL.
+2. **Parse HTML**: Using BeautifulSoup, the script parses the HTML to extract the product title and price.
+3. **Check Price**: It compares the current price with your predefined target price.
+4. **Send Notification**: If the price is below the target price, it sends a message via Telegram with the product title, price, and link.

 ## File Structure

-- **main.py**: The main Python script that contains the code to fetch stock data, news, and send messages via Telegram.
+- **main.py**: The main Python script that fetches the price, compares it to the target price, and sends alerts via Telegram.
-- **requirements.txt**: A file to list the Python dependencies needed to run the code.
+- **requirements.txt**: A file to list the Python dependencies needed to run the script.

 ## How to Set Up

 ### 1. **Create Your Telegram Bot**

-   - Open the [Telegram app](https://telegram.org/) and search for the "BotFather".
+   - Open the [Telegram app](https://telegram.org/) and search for "BotFather".
-   - Start a chat with BotFather, then send `/newbot`.
+   - Start a chat with BotFather and send the command `/newbot`.
-   - Follow the instructions to create your bot and get the **bot token**.
+   - Follow the instructions to create your bot and get your **bot token**.
    - Example:
      ```
      Your bot token: 123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890